 • Deepen our connection to the unseen forces that guide us.

-When we suppress our unique light and creative expression, we don’t just diminish our own potential—we weaken the fabric of our collective existence.
+In this process, we get sidetracked from experiencing our unique gifts and greater purpose.
+When we suppress our unique light and creative expression, we don’t just diminish our own potential - we weaken the fabric of our collective existence.

 We are interconnected.